 The Academy plays a significant part in the ESOL (English for Speakers of Other Languages) provision to students from across the Borough who do not have English as their first Language.
-The teaching of these students takes place within the Academy.
-The Academy holds, on behalf of the Local Authority the funds amounting to £26,661 at 31 August 2017 for this project.
+The facilities to teach these students took place within the Academy until 25 May 2018.
+The Academy holds, on behalf of the Local Authority the funds amounting to £0 at 31 August 2020 for this project.
+This changes year on year.
 These funds pay for tuition provided by staff appointed by the Local Authority.
-These funds are kept in a separate account.
+In addition, the Academy hold funds for the Corpus Christi Partnership amounting to £520.
+These two funds are kept in a separate account.